-podcasts.apple.com/us/podcast/the-sensory-project/id1404416537?mt=2 www.zonesofregulation.com/the-zones-of-regulation-app.html talkingtomandfriends.com/homepage
+podcasts.apple.com/us/podcast/the-sensory-project/id1404416537?mt=2

 The Zones of Regulation was developed with input from an occupational therapist.
-It is an app that helps to teach self-regulation, using colour-coded 'zones'.
-You can access the app here:
+It is a game that helps to teach self-regulation, using colour-coded 'zones'.
+You can access the game here: